MatrixEditor/caterpillar/docs/sphinx/source/installing/index.rst

 out of the box.

 There are several installation options you can use to install a desired part of the library.
-*caterpillar* ships with a native C extension and additional tools, that are using native extensions too.
+*caterpillar* ships with a native C extension and additional tools.
 As not everyone wants to use C extensions, it's default installation candidate does not include the native extension.

 .. code-block:: bash